munyokii/munyoki.github.io/README.md

 Edit index.html to change text, links, and sections.

-Modify styles/main.css to adjust colors, fonts, and layout.
+Modify static/css/style.css to adjust colors, fonts, and layout.

 2. Add Your Projects

-Update the projects section in index.html or dynamically load them via scripts/main.js.
+Update the projects section in index.html or dynamically load them via static/js/main.js.

-3. Change Theme Colors

-Modify CSS variables in :root (if using them) or directly in the stylesheet.

-Enable Contact Form
+3. Enable Contact Form

 Use FormSubmit (simple) or Netlify Forms (no backend needed).